umbraco/UmbracoDocs/umbraco-cloud/troubleshooting/deployments/dependency-exceptions.md

 # Dependency Exception

-If you delete a content node which might have a reference to another node and you delete the node you are referencing to, you will encounter the following error when trying to transfer the node:
+Deleting a content node that references a deleted content node, will give you the following error when trying to transfer the node:

 ![Dependency exception](images/dependency-exception-updated.png)